saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

   localhost:-1  online
   ```

-  Make sure you're logged into your Sauce Labs account and click the link above.
+  Make sure you're logged into your Sauce Labs account prior to clicking the link above.
 After doing so, you'll see: 1) an Apple system notification popup, where you'll need to provide Touch ID or password authentication; and 2) information returned in your server logs similar to the example below.

   ```bash
   11:13:12.347 [KQueueEventLoopGroup-2-2] INFO com.saucelabs.vusb.client.server.usbmuxd.SocketMover - The socket at /var/run/usbmuxd needs to be moved